cwg968/SuperVO/README.markdown

 # SuperVO
 ## Introduction
 SuperVO is a stereo visual odometry based on optical flow using the SuperPoint feature.
-I used the official pre-trained model and convert it to `.wts` file that can be used by TensorRT.(https://github.com/magicleap/SuperPointPretrainedNetwork.git) It's architecture and strategy are similar to traditional slam, even simpler.
+I used the official pre-trained model (https://github.com/magicleap/SuperPointPretrainedNetwork.git) and convert it to `.wts` file that can be used by TensorRT.
+It's architecture and strategy are similar to traditional slam, even simpler.

 I refactor the backbone of SuperPoint using TensorRT， and use `C++` to rewrite the forward and post-processing part of the algorithm in the original code.
 In the `descriptor` part, `LibTorch` is used to rewrite the post-processing code of the descriptor, because some algorithms in torch are too complicated and inefficient to use C++ to rewrite.

 Tested on a custom dataset `848 * 480`.
 The inference time on `NIVDIA 1050ti` is 31ms per frame.
 So it can be used in real scenes to run in real time at `30fps`.
+It can be seen from the dynamic diagram, in the case of large-scale scenes and severe camera shakes, the robustness and tracking stability of SuperPoint feature points are better than ORB feature.
+The green points are feature points extract from the keyframe, while the red points are feature points which can be tracked in current frame.

 <image src="assets/hjl1.gif">
 <image src="assets/hjl2.gif">